wilarN/ollamachat/README.md

 - Supports token limits for context
 - Implements message compression
 - Automatically cleans up old conversations
+- Separates private and public conversations in different database tables

+### Privacy Features
+The mod includes several privacy features:
+- Private chat mode that only shows messages to the player who sent them
+- Separate database tables for private and public conversations
+- At-rest encryption for all chat messages and AI responses
+- Individual player conversation history
+- Ability to clear personal chat history

 ### API Integration
 The mod integrates with Ollama through: